 - We host social events throughout the year to help members connect and share the Buckeye spirit!

-Our regular meetings are held every Wednesdays from 5:30pm - 6:30pm in the Ohio Union.
-For more information, such as which room in the Union and meeting topics, please visit our website below.
+Our Autumn 2021 regular meetings are held every Wednesdays from 5:30pm - 6:30pm in the Ohio Union.

 Besides serving as a platform to discuss and share your interest in economics with other Ohio State students, UES serves as a great opportunity to develop lasting relationships not only with your fellow peers, but with the numerous faculty members of the Economics Department.
 Get insights in what type of economic research is being done around campus and learn about potential career opportunities that await you after graduation.
 And to top it off, UES provides free pizza and drinks at every meeting.